discordutilitybot/utilitybot/.github/README.md

-# Utility Bot : The ultimate server management bot with many utilitys to manage your server.
+# Utility Bot : The ultimate server management bot with many utilitys to manage your server

 ## What is it?